shopware/docs/guides/plugins/plugins/checkout/cart/tax-provider.md

 ## Migrate your tax provider to the database

 To let Shopware know of your new tax provider, you will have to persist it to the database.

-You can either to do so via a migration or the entity repository.
+You can do so either via a migration or the entity repository.

 ### Via migration